-Leakage from the displacement of existing uses of waste cooking oil oil/fat
+Leakage from the displacement of existing uses of waste cooking oil

-For material scenarios M1, M2 and M3, Project participants shall demonstrate that the use of the waste ecoking oil oil/fat by the project activity does not result in increased fossil fuel consumption elsewhere.
-For this purpose, project participants shall monitor the total supply of waste cooking oil fat used in the project plant.
+Project participants shall demonstrate that the use of the waste cooking oil by the project activity does not result in increased fossil fuel consumption elsewhere.
+For this purpose, project participants shall monitor the total supply of waste cooking oil used in the project plant.

-Project participants shall demonstrate that there is a surplus of waste ecoking oil oil/fat in the region of the project activity, which is not currently recovered or used for any purpose.
-For the purpose of this methodology, "surplus" is defined as the quantity of available waste eooking oil oil/fat produced in the region being at least 25% larger than the quantity of waste cooking oil oil/fat that is recovered or used by all end uses in the region (e.g. for energy generation or as feedstock), including the project plant.
+Project participants shall demonstrate that there is a surplus of waste cooking oil in the region of the project activity, which is not currently recovered or used for any purpose.
+For the purpose of this methodology, "surplus" is defined as the quantity of available waste cooking oil in the region being at least 25% larger than the quantity of waste cooking oil that is recovered or used by all end uses in the region (e.g. for energy generation or as feedstock), including the project plant.

 Project participants shall clearly define the geographical boundary of the region and document it in the CDM-PDD.
-In defining the geographical boundary of the region, project participants should take into account the usual distances for waste cooking oil oil/fat transport.
-In other words, if waste cooking oil oil/fat is transported up to 50 km, the region may cover a radius of 50 km around the project activity.
+In defining the geographical boundary of the region, project participants should take into account the usual distances for waste cooking oil transport.
+In other words, if waste cooking oil is transported up to 50 km, the region may cover a radius of 50 km around the project activity.
 In any case, the region should cover a radius around the project activity of at least 20 km but not more than 200 km.
 Once defined, the region should not be changed during the crediting period(s).

-Where project participants can not demonstrate that the total quantity of waste cooking oil oil/fat used by the project activity does not result in increased fossil fuel use elsewhere, a leakage penalty shall be applied.
-The penalty is calculated as follows: For scenario M2, this applies where the most likely substitute, taking into account common practice of the region, is derived from fossil fuel.
+Where project participants can not demonstrate that the total quantity of waste cooking oil used by the project activity does not result in increased fossil fuel use elsewhere, a leakage penalty shall be applied.
+The penalty is calculated as follows:

-$LE{WOF, v} = WOF{L, v} \cdot NCV{BD} \cdot EF{CO2, L}$ (for scenario M1 and M3) (11a)
+$$LE{WCO,y} = WCO{L,y} \cdot NCV{BD} \cdot EF{CO2,L}$$ (11)